DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Implementation

 \subsection{TAMP Formulation}

-We instantiate our TAMP problems $\Pi$ using PDDLStream~\cite{garrett2020PDDLStream}, an extension of Planning Domain Definition Language (PDDL)~\cite{mcdermott1998pddl} that supports planning with continuous values using sampling operations.
-Planning state variables and action constraints are represented using {\em predicates}, Boolean functions with zero or more parameters.
+We instantiate our TAMP problems $\Pi$ using PDDLStream~\cite{garrett2020PDDLStream}, an extension of Planning Domain Definition Language (PDDL)~\cite{Fox_2003} that supports planning with continuous values using sampling operations.
+Planning state variables and action constraints are represented using {\em predicates}, which are essentially named classifiers.
+They are grounded using the classifier introduced in the previous section.

 The set of goal states $S_*$ is described by a logical formula over predicate atoms.
-For example a goal for the microwave $o_m$ to be open $\pddl{Open}(o_m)$ is defined by: { } where the predicate \pddl{ClassifyOpen} is a learned classifier.
-Parameterized actions are defined by their 1) name, 2) parameters, 3) constraints (\kw{con}) that valid parameter values satisfy, 4) preconditions (\kw{pre}) that hold to prior to executing the action, and 5) effects (\kw{eff}) that modify the state.
+For example, a goal for the microwave $o_m$ to be open and an object $o_1$ is stowed in the microwave can be defined by: